symbol/symbol-docs/source/guides/transaction/sending-a-transfer-transaction.rst

     Sending a transfer Transaction

-Alice wants to send 10 XEM to Bob, who has just created the following NEM account with address ``SD5DT3-CH4BLA-BL5HIM-EKP2TA-PUKF4N-Y3L5HR-IR54``.
+Alice wants to send 10 XEM to Bob, who has created the following NEM account with address ``SD5DT3-CH4BLA-BL5HIM-EKP2TA-PUKF4N-Y3L5HR-IR54``.

 **Monitoring the transaction**